guitar gift guide Line 6 HX Stomp Review

 As a lifelong tube amp guy, I’ve been fighting the modeling stuff for a while.
 There was always something missing, whether it was that tube amp warmth and feel, or just that fake sounding high end bite you get from playing through an actual computer.

-Since the Kemper and Axe FX models have stepped it up, any discerning tone snob has to take notice these days.
+Since the ToneX, Kemper and Axe FX models have stepped it up, any discerning tone snob has to take notice these days.

 I recently did an acoustic gig with my favorite bass player, Michael Amico (Pat Travers, KGB, Hard Drive) Mike was using the HX Stomp as his bass rig right into the mixing board.
-He loves it and described it as a stripped down Helix (The $1500 big brother to the HX Stomp).
+He loves it and described it as a stripped down Helix (The $1500+ big brother to the HX Stomp).

 I had to give it a try.
 With some electric gigs coming up with my Rock and Metal cover band so it seemed like the perfect time to put together a new rig.
 I basically built my entire live rig around the HX Stomp per Mike’s recommendation.